mjroberts543/Personal-Weight-Sheets-Scripts/README.md

 # Challenges:

 Perhaps the most obvious challenge is in recording the data.
 I just do my best.
 Ocassionally I miss a day and use interpolation to fix those missing data.
 Another challenge is the fact that bodies change, and in particular, metabolisms do.
 To combat this, I use the previous 100 days for the calculations.
-Generally speaking, 100 days seems to be adequate to accomodate changes in seasons, habits, age, and, of course, body weight.
+Generally speaking, 100 days seems to be adequate to accommodate changes in seasons, habits, age, and, of course, body weight.
 Of note, metabolism is expected to *increase* as body weight increases.

 # Results: